 By contrast, management is about reacting to situations.
 Typically, this will revolve around encouraging team members to perform to the best of their ability.
-If they fail to do so, managers must be capable of delivering the bad news and presenting a solution.
+If they fail to do so, managers must be capable of delivering bad news and presenting a solution.

 2. Leaders foster Teams – Managers manage Groups

-The role of leader within an organisation is a little bit like that of the director on a film set.
+The role of a leader within an organisation is a little bit like that of the director on a film set.
 Staff are the individual cast members and each one must do their own job effectively if the whole is to be successful.

 Managers, on the other hand, are more adept at managing groups of people, whose disparate skills and responsibilities are less of a collective and, consequently, require closer, more proactive attention.

-3. Leadership isn’t about Systems and Structure
+3. Leadership isn’t About Systems and Structure

 Managers spend an inordinate amount of time micromanaging the constituent elements that make up their group.
-Whether it be processes for delivering customer support or the mechanics behind an invoicing regime, management has to get its hands dirty.
+Whether it processes for delivering customer support or the mechanics behind an invoicing regime, management has to get its hands dirty.

 By comparison, leadership focuses entirely on the people.
 It doesn’t worry itself with the burden of systems and structure; development of the individual team members is what matters.

-4. Leaders keep their Eye on the Horizon
+4. Leaders keep Their Eye on the Horizon

-In management, an eagle eye is always placed on the bottom line, for profit and customer satisfaction is the ultimate goal.
+In management, an eagle eye is always placed on the bottom line, for-profit and customer satisfaction is the ultimate goal.

 Leadership is about looking a little further ahead and scanning the horizon for the next big opportunity.
 Leaders always look forward and rarely live in the ‘now’.

-5. Management accepts the Status Quo
+5. Management Accepts the Status Quo

 Being a manager is about abiding by a specific set of rules and expectations – it’s focused on accepting and delivering the status quo.